-CHRISTOPHER W. DICK has served as a Director of the Company since March 1996.
+Christopher W. Dick has served as a Director of the Company since March 1996.
 Mr. Dick has served as Managing Director of Ascent Venture Management, Inc., a private equity firm, since March 1999.
 Mr. Dick has served as a Managing Member or General Partner of Ascent Venture Partners, L.P. fund and Ascent Venture Partners II, L.P. fund since 1999.
 Prior to joining Ascent Venture Management, Inc., Mr. Dick served as General Partner of Pioneer Capital Corporation, a private equity management firm, from 1991 until March 1999.
 Mr. Dick is a graduate of Cornell University and holds a M.B.A. degree from Babson College.

-ROBERT DISHMAN has served as a Director of the Company since October 2000.
-Mr. Dishman currently serves as a consultant to Dyax Corp. (formerly Biotage, Inc.), a commercial physical and biological research company.
+Robert Dishman has served as a Director of the Company since October 2000.
+Mr. Dishman currently serves as the Chief Executive Officer of Serenex, Inc. Mr. Dishman served as a consultant to Dyax Corp. (formerly Biotage, Inc.), a commercial physical and biological research company.
 From 1994 to 2000, Mr. Dishman served in various positions with Dyax Corp., including Executive Vice President and as a Director.
 Mr. Dishman holds a Ph.D. in Analytical Chemistry from the University of Massachusetts-Amherst.

-RICHARD C. KLAFFKY, JR. has served as a Director of the Company since March 1996.
+Richard C. Klaffky, Jr. has served as a Director of the Company since March 1996.
 Since 1987, Mr. Klaffky has served as President of FINEC Corp., the corporate general partner of two private equity partnerships, First New England Capital L.P. and First New England Capital 2 L.P., based in Hartford, Connecticut.
-Mr. Klaffky also serves as a director of Centrum Industries, a manufacturing company in the metal forming, material handling and motor production industries.
 Mr. Klaffky is a graduate of Brown University and holds a M.B.A. degree from Columbia University.